 Our Louisville attorneys can handle an array of family law matters from uncontested divorce to complex asset division.

-Through every step of the divorce process it is our mission to be advisors and advocates for men.
+Through every step of the divorce process, it is our Lousiville divorce lawyers’ mission to be advisors and advocates for men.

-Cordell & Cordell was founded in 1990 by Joseph E. Cordell and his wife, Yvonne.
-Since then, the firm has worked to level the playing field for men in divorce courts.
+Cordell & Cordell was founded in 1990 and since then the firm has worked to level the playing field for men in divorce courts across the US and internationally.

 Frequently Asked Louisville Divorce Questions